 I have listed some brand-related buzzwords you should know.
 They all demonstrate the importance and value of branding your company.

 Brand extension happens when companies extend their brand to develop new offerings in new industries and markets.
-And brand extensions allows companies to leverage brand awareness and brand equity to create more revenue streams and diversify its offering.
+And brand extensions allow companies to leverage brand awareness and brand equity to create more revenue streams and diversify its offering.

 Brand management refers to the process used by creating and maintaining your brand.
-Brand management includes managing the tangible elements of your brand, e.g. style guide, packaging, colour palette and the intangible brand elements, i.e., how your target groups and customer base perceive it.
-Your brand is a breathing asset, and should always be managed as such.
+Brand management includes managing the tangible elements of your brand, e.g. style guide, packaging, and colour palette and the intangible brand elements, i.e., how your target groups and customer base perceive it.
+Your brand is a breathing asset and should always be managed as such.

 Brand recognition is how well a customer recognises and can identify your brand without seeing your company name.
-Brand recognition goes hand-in-hand with brand recall, the ability to think of a brand without any visual or auditory identifiers.
+Brand recognition goes hand-in-hand with brand recall, the ability to think of a brand without visual or auditory identifiers.

 Brand trust refers to how strongly customers believe in your brand.
 Do you deliver on your promises?
 Does your sales service fulfil the customer's expectations, or do they go above and beyond?
 Brand trust creates trust among your customers, which is essential in a world where few customers feel confident in large companies.